-- Product Marketing Manager (PMM) - Improves on the product teams ability to reach customers and learn from them through product-tailored marketing campaigns and the insights they provide.
+- Product Marketing Manager (PMM) - Improves the product team's ability to reach customers and learn from them through product-tailored marketing campaigns and the insights they provide.

 - User Experience (UX) Researcher - UX is one of a PM’s core responsibilities, but a dedicated UX researcher, who studies user behavior and makes usability recommendations, is a great addition to any product team.

-Since there is no clear-cut route into product management, many eagar applicants focus instead on the core competencies of the job.
-For example, I studied “Information Management,” a brand new major the University of Colorado, Boulder.
+Since there is no clear-cut route into product management, many eager applicants focus instead on the core competencies of the job.
+For example, I studied “Information Management,” a brand new major at the University of Colorado, Boulder.
 I took half business management and half computer science classes with the goal of being able to speak both “languages” and bridge the communication gap between the two worlds.
 Similar skills to consider would be data analysis (SQL specifically), project management, and strategy.
-These product management skills are actively marketed by code-schools, universities, and professional development bootcamps all around the world proving, here, that product management is here to stay.
+These product management skills are actively marketed by code schools, universities, and professional development boot camps all around the world proving, here, that product management is here to stay.

 In agile software development, product management is about guiding a product through multiple iterations.
 Since agile programs are more fluid than traditional approaches, agile product management is a more flexible approach.

 One of the core concepts in agile is that the scope of a project is fluid, while resources stay the same.
 As such, in agile product management the team spends less time defining the product before hand, and is open to changes along the way.
 The product comes together one iteration at a time, allowing for customer data and team retrospectives to drive the next stage.
 As such, agile product management is more about guiding the dev team through cycles, while maintaining the product vision and integrating customer insight along the way.